opentap/opentap/doc/Developer Guide/Development Essentials/Readme.md

 Adding user settings to a *TapPlugin*, such as a step setting for a test step, can be done with properties.
 These properties are visible and editable in the GUI Editor.
 Properties typically include instrument and DUT references, instrument and DUT settings, timing and limit information, etc. Defining these properties is a major part of plugin development.

-These properties can be configured using attributes, see [Attributes Used by OpenTAP](../Attributes/Readme.md#attributes-used-by-opentap).

 An example from the repeat step:
 ```cs
 [EnabledIf("Action",RepeatStepAction.Fixed_Count, HideIfDisabled = true)]